genomicsclass/leanpub/manuscript/modeling.md

 ![Variance versus mean plot.
 Summaries were obtained from the RNAseq data.](images/R/modeling-tmp-var_vs_mean-1.png)

 The reason for this is that the variability plotted here includes biological variability, which the motivation for the Poisson does not include.
-The negative binomial distribution which combines the sampling variability of a Poisson and biological variability is a more appropriate distribution to model this type of experiments.
+The negative binomial distribution, which combines the sampling variability of a Poisson and biological variability, is a more appropriate distribution to model this type of experiment.
 The negative binomial has two parameters and permits more flexibility for count data.
 For more on the use of the negative binomial to model RNAseq data you can read [this paper](http://www.ncbi.nlm.nih.gov/pubmed/20979621).
 The Poisson is a special case of the negative binomial distribution.

 ## Maximum Likelihood Estimation